Cleo Moore: Career

-She made her film debut in 1948 in Embraceable You.
-She also played the leading lady in the film serial Congo Bill and worked for Warner Brothers briefly in 1950.
-She worked for RKO Radio Pictures from 1950 to 1952, making such films as Hunt the Man Down and Gambling House.
+Moore made her film debut in 1948 in Embraceable You.
+She also played the leading lady in the film serial Congo Bill and worked for Warner Bros. briefly in 1950.
+She worked for RKO Pictures from 1950 to 1952, appearing in films such as Hunt the Man Down and Gambling House.

 She signed with Columbia Pictures in 1952.
-The studio had plans to mold Moore as its next film star, hoping she would bring Columbia the success that 20th Century-Fox was having with Marilyn Monroe.
-In order to compete with Monroe, Moore had to bleach her hair platinum blonde.
+The studio had plans to mold Moore as its next film star, hoping that she would bring Columbia the success that Twentieth Century-Fox was enjoying with Marilyn Monroe.
+In order to compete with Monroe, Moore's hair was bleached platinum blond.
 Columbia dubbed her "The Next Big Thing" and "The Blonde Rita Hayworth".
 She first gained attention as a doomed gun moll in Nicholas Ray's film noir On Dangerous Ground in 1952.

 Moore began starring in films in 1952.
-In 1953, she made One Girl's Confession, opposite Hugo Haas, who directed and appeared with her in several other films.
-She co-starred in Thy Neighbor's Wife (1953) and Bait (1954), both directed by Haas, the latter co-starring John Agar.
+In 1953, she appeared in One Girl's Confession, opposite Hugo Haas, who directed and appeared with her in several other films.
+She starred in Thy Neighbor's Wife (1953) and Bait (1954), both directed by Haas.

-In 1954, she starred in The Other Woman, playing a B-movie bit player who strikes at her movie director for revenge when he declines the offer for her to be in his picture.
+In 1954, she starred in The Other Woman, playing a vengeful B-movie bit player.
 Upon completing a supporting role in Women's Prison (1955), Moore signed a brief deal with Universal Pictures to play a suicidal prostitute in the low-budget thriller Hold Back Tomorrow (1955), again opposite Agar.

-In 1956, she starred as a predatory career girl in Over-Exposed, co-starring Richard Crenna.
+In 1956, Moore starred as a predatory career girl in Over-Exposed, costarring Richard Crenna.
 The following year, Moore made her final film appearance in Hit and Run (1957).
-After the release of the film, Moore retired from acting.
+After the release of the film, she retired from acting.

-During this period of 1950s Hollywood, Moore was one of several buxom blondes to achieve notability following Marilyn Monroe's major breakthrough; the others included Jayne Mansfield, Mamie Van Doren, Diana Dors, Sheree North, Anita Ekberg, Barbara Lang, Barbara Nichols, Joi Lansing, Carol Ohmart, Pat Sheehan, and Greta Thyssen.